denten-books/plain-text/2-device.md

 "Can a machine think?"
 Wittgenstein asks later on in the first notebook [@wittgenstein_blue_1965, 16].
 The problem, as he explains, is not one of finding a machine that can do the job---of manipulating signs, for example.
-It lies in the ability of a machine to enact the both sides of the metaphoric equation.
+It lies in the ability of a machine to enact both sides of the metaphoric equation.
 "Doing the job," the manipulation of external signs, must correspond to something else.
 Severed from some other analogical structure, the "blind" manipulation of signs is a meaningless activity.
-Meaning, Wittgenstein seems to suggest, resides simply in this analogy between something (symbol) and something else (mechanism).
+Meaning, Wittgenstein seems to suggest, resides simply in this analogy between something (symbol) and something else (sate of a mechanism).
 The question then can be better rephrased as "can a machine have private mental states?"
 Can it feel pain in the sense of pain being a state of internal affairs not accessible to others [@wittgenstein_blue_1965, 16, 46-9]?
-We return to the correspondence between the internal and the external.
-Characteristically for Wittgenstein, the notebooks pose more questions than they answer.
+If we believe machines to be capable of holding internal, private states we can begin imagining machine understanding or machine intelligence, by which a spoken word or a letter could find the appropriate inward representation for the machine.
+We return to the correspondence between internal and external state of affairs, although how such a correspondence would be achieved Wittgenstein does not yet specify.

 Wittgenstein extends his thought experiments about thinking machines in his *Brown Notebook.* Let us study what is meant by "reading," he suggests early